AsceticBoy/push-pull-modal/README.md

 # push-pull-modal
-🚚 Mini push-pull-modal by Generator reference from Co
+🚚 Mini push-pull-modal by study Generator reference from Co